lukaIvanic/self-distill-research/README.md

 Logits distilling will be easy, but hidden state will probably not be too successful.

-1. Try to reproduce baseline first, for a couple thousand steps.
+1. Try to reproduce baseline first, for a few thousand steps.
 2. Perform 70M into 30M run.